Eastcoast-Laboratories/kidsmultipaint/dev/plan.md

 - User requests to remove the word "demo" from the app and rename the feature to "paint" everywhere.
 - Renaming from "demo" to "paint" is complete: HTML title and comments updated, and demo-related files renamed to use "paint" instead.
 - All references from "demo" to "paint" have been updated.
 The application is now fully using the "paint" naming.
-- New issue: On Android/mobile, the app only shows a black screen and throws a java.lang.ClassNotFoundException for com.multipaint.app.MainActivity.
+- New issue: On Android/mobile, the app only shows a black screen and throws a java.lang.ClassNotFoundException for com.kidsmultipaint.app.MainActivity.
 This must be diagnosed and fixed before proceeding.
-- Diagnosis: MainActivity.java is located at com/lalumo/app/MainActivity.java, but Capacitor/appId expects com.multipaint.app.MainActivity.
+- Diagnosis: MainActivity.java is located at com/kidsmultipaint/app/MainActivity.java, but Capacitor/appId expects com.kidsmultipaint.app.MainActivity.
 This package mismatch is likely causing the ClassNotFoundException.
-- Fix applied: MainActivity.java package declaration updated and file moved to com/multipaint/app/. build.gradle and AndroidManifest.xml checked for consistency.
+- Fix applied: MainActivity.java package declaration updated and file moved to com/kidsmultipaint/app/. build.gradle and AndroidManifest.xml checked for consistency.
 Capacitor sync completed.
 - Added align_package_names() function to mobile-build.sh to automatically check and fix package name consistency between capacitor.config.json and Android MainActivity.java before each build, preventing future package mismatch errors.
 - Added requirement: Integrate the same child lock (Kindersicherung) as implemented in Musici, referencing Musici's index.html:L82-L102 and app.js:L777-L827 for button, progress indicator, and unlock logic.
 - User clarified: The lock should only disable/protect the settings button, not overlay or block the painting canvas.
 Painting must always remain accessible, only settings access should require unlock.